rohittihiro/Image_to_Text-_n_Html_Art/README.md

 # Image_to_Text-_n_Html_Art
 You can convert images to beautiful looking text and html arts to send them as greetings.

+####Future Updates:
+* GUI will be added to select images and other parameters.
+* An exe will be created for ease of use in windows, without any python installation.

 ###Usage
 Go to the parent directory, i.e. the directory in which **text_n_html_art.py** resides.